Gravydigger/blog/src/content/post/create-blog/index.md

 - [Astro Cactus](https://github.com/chrismwilliams/astro-theme-cactus)
 - [Nimbus Narratives](https://github.com/abdllahdev/nimbus-narratives)

-Ultimately, I decided to go with Astro Cactus as it had a very minimalistic appearance but had quite a few nice features without being overly complex.
+Ultimately, I decided to go with Astro Cactus, as it had a very minimalistic appearance but had quite a few nice features without being overly complex.

 ### Breaking into the repo

-With the templated installed in my own GitHub repo, it was time to make some changes to make the website mine.
+With the template installed in my own GitHub repo, it was time to make some changes to make the website mine.

 #### Configuration